 When your molds are completely dry, you will need to select where to keep them and how to preserve them for later use.
 After giving them another round of drying, we spray them with a silicone release spray and then lay them away.
 This simple step will go a long way towards conserving your molds and increasing the time they may be used for their intended purpose.

 The subsequent step is to get a bag of some type to store your molds in.
 You may use a sandwich bag or a ziplock bag for this purpose.
 There you can fill with the dry molds, and as much air as possible is pushed out of the container before it is sealed.

 When not in use, you must store molds in a flat, undamaged condition.
 This is very essential.
 They could have that distorted shape for the rest of their lives if they are allowed to remain in that condition.
 If you appropriately arrange them on a shelf, they will remain used for a very long time.

 As your proficiency with working with resin increases, one of our primary objectives is to reduce the number of times that you will need to purchase new molds.

 If you have any other tips that you want to give on this subject, please leave them in the comments box below this blog article.
 We would appreciate it.

 Topic Of The Week Giveaway:

-We have attached a giveaway to these Topic Of The Week announcements on our Instagram platform, this is helping us to spread the knowledge of how to use epoxy resin further, but also enabling anyone who helps us share this information to win free resin and mica powders.
+We have attached a giveaway to this Topic Of The Week announcement on our Instagram platform; this is helping us to spread the knowledge of how to use epoxy resin further, but also enabling anyone who helps us to share this information to win free resin and mica powders.

 Team Craft Resin